McConnell lets an indicted Trump twist in the wind

-Many Republican senators blame Trump for the loss of the Senate majority and the disappointing performance of Senate Republican last year.
+Many Republican senators blame Trump for the loss of the Senate majority and the disappointing performance of Senate Republicans last year.

 There are also big doubts about Trump’s ability to win the general election in 2024, especially as he faces the prospect of additional charges from the Department of Justice and the Fulton County district attorney.